Managing Users

 Adding and updating portal users

-Use the data grid under Setup → Data when you want the full table editor: add columns, run imports, and edit many portal-user rows in a spreadsheet-style view.
+Use Data in the agents sidebar when you want the full table editor: add columns, run imports, and edit many portal-user rows in a spreadsheet-style view.
 This is the usual place for bulk work on the same table you configured as the portal users table in Portal Settings → Permissions.

 Steps (data grid)